 What is BERDO?

-It stands for Building Emission Reduction and Disclosure Ordinance, which is an ordinance being proposed for existing Newton area buildings over 20,000 square feet of floor space.
+It stands for Building Emission Reduction and Disclosure Ordinance, which is an ordinance recently passed that requires existing Newton area buildings over 20,000 square feet of floor space to report emissions and gradually reduce emission over time.
+BERDO also requires residential buildings over 20,000 square feet to report emissions.
 Similar ordinances have been passed in Boston and Cambridge and one is being considered in Watertown.

-What kind of buildings would the ordinance apply to?
+What kind of buildings does the ordinance apply to?

 What does the ordinance require building owners to do?